longlho/pytest-cache/README.txt

 after which other plugins can access a new `config.cache`_ object which helps sharing values between ``py.test`` invocations.

-It also introduces a new option to rerun the last failing tests.
+The plugin also introduces a new ``--lf`` option to rerun the last failing tests and a ``--rmcache`` option to remove cache contents ahead of a test run.

 The new --lf (rerun last failing) option